Markus Feldmann

 Markus Feldmann (21 May 1897, in Thun, Canton of Bern – 3 November 1958, in Bern) was a Swiss politician, member of the Swiss Federal Council (1951–1958).

 He was elected to the Federal Council on 13 December 1951 and died in office on 3 November 1958.
 He was affiliated to the Party of Farmers, Traders and Independents (BGB/PAI), now the Swiss People's Party.

 During his office time he held the Department of Justice and Police and was President of the Confederation in 1956.

+Feldmann coordinated Switzerland's response to the influx of refugees fleeing the Hungarian Revolution of 1956.

 Feldmann is buried in the Schosshalden cemetery in Bern.